Harold O'Neal: Music direction and production

-In addition to his work as a renowned composer, pianist, and performer, Harold O'Neal has also established himself as a highly respected music director and producer in the entertainment industry.
-He has demonstrated his expertise in creating and managing music for high-profile events, including Electric Burma with U2, The CNN Heroes All Star Tribute with Anderson Cooper and Kelly Ripa, and The Albie Awards.
+Harold O'Neal works as a composer, pianist, performer, music director and producer in the entertainment industry.
+His experience includes managing and creating music for events such as Electric Burma with U2, The CNN Heroes All Star Tribute with Anderson Cooper and Kelly Ripa, and The Albie Awards.

 The Albie Awards, named in honor of anti-apartheid activist Justice Albie Sachs, was an inaugural awards ceremony organized by The Clooney Foundation, hosted by John Oliver and featuring Aloe Blacc.
 The event serves to recognize and celebrate courageous defenders of justice, and has featured notable presenters such as Michelle Obama, Julia Roberts, Meryl Streep, Dua Lipa, Nadia Murad, and Oscar Isaac.
-O'Neal's contributions as a music director and producer for this event further reinforced his reputation as a skilled and accomplished musician.

-Social impact and future ventures
+Social Impact

 As a keynote speaker and social entrepreneur, O'Neal has been featured at Google, The World Economic Forum, TEDX, TIME, C2 Montréal, NASA Jet Propulsion Laboratory, and other leading platforms.
-Currently, he has a multitude of projects in development, including producing his next jazz album (2023), producing and scoring an untitled feature length film with an Academy Award winning director (2024), and founding a global social entrepreneurship initiative with Paul Propster, Chief Strategist and Story Architect of NASA Jet Propulsion Laboratory.

 Film and television

 In 2009, O'Neal appeared as an actor in Jay Z's music video for the hit record "Young Forever", from his multi-platinum album The Blueprint 3.
 In 2010, he was cast in the HBO television series Boardwalk Empire, portraying James P. Johnson.
 He was also featured in MTV's Sucker Free.